 I am using good quality minced lamb for my koftas, no oil required as I bake them on a sheet and they retain all the moisture.
 The salted watermelon and mint has no dressing.

 I bake the koftas in a hot oven on baking paper and then put them on kitchen towel as soon as they are cooked to absorb natural oils.
 I also use a mix of fresh and dried mint to get more depth in the mint flavor.
 Preparation time for this meal is under 10 minutes and it is something a bit different.
 The koftas are delicious hot or cold.
-I serve them with a local yoghurt with with some torn up mint leaves.

 With the watermelon, I only add fresh mint and a good sea salt.
 You would be surprised how good salted melons and watermelons are.
 I will serve with a small dipping pot of fresh yoghurt.